Utah Business Insurance Company

 To remain the premier provider of long-term, stable solutions for workers’ compensation insurance in Utah means thinking smart when it comes to risk management and loss prevention growth initiatives; so the firm sought the best possible use of digital technology.

-Becoming great at something takes vision, skill, hard work and in the case of Utah Business Insurance Company (UBIC), the right technology and processes.
-The company, which provides workers compensation insurance to homebuilders, contractors and other businesses in the state of Utah, has experienced steady growth over the course of its 12-year tenure.
+Becoming great at something takes vision, skill, hard work, and in the case of Utah Business Insurance Company (UBIC), the right insurance technology and processes.
+The company, which provides workers compensation insurance to home builders, contractors and other businesses in the state of Utah, has experienced steady growth over the course of its 12-year tenure.

 UBIC's humble beginnings (the company received its certificate of authority in May of 2006, when the first policy was issued to the founder's company, A Good Brick Mason) reflect the principles still inherent in today's performance expectations: Provide efficient, superior, customized service that maximizes value, promotes safety, and provides outstanding education to their customers and customers' employees.
 This approach has helped UBIC establish itself as the premier provider of long-term, stable solutions for workers' compensation insurance in Utah.

-Maintaining that spot means that UBIC must “think smart” when it comes to risk management and loss prevention growth initiatives, including the best possible use of digital technology, notes Tyler Nielsen, Vice President of Operations at UBIC.
+Maintaining that spot means that UBIC must think smart when it comes to risk management and loss prevention growth initiatives, including the best possible use of digital technology, states Tyler Nielsen, Vice President of Operations at UBIC.